Knowing how to appear on Google search when someone enters your name is an extremely important skill that you need to master.

 4. Create links to and from your content

-Another important factor of how links work is that Google weighs how credible each link is.
+Another important factor in how links work is that Google weighs how credible each link is.
 For example, a link from CNN is seen as more credible or authoritative than a link from some no-name blog.
 Luckily there are some easy ways to create valuable links to and from your best results with core social media profiles.

 Social Media profile examples: